 - Selling to a toy dealer

-- Pros: minimize time you spend, fast turnaround time (we take less than a week to complete purchases), can background check with the Better Business Bureau, no fees (we even pay your shipping)
+- Pros: minimize the time you spend, fast turnaround time (we take less than a week to complete purchases), can background check with the Better Business Bureau, no fees (we even pay your shipping)

 - Cons: Can’t get full value